Specialist CAMHS - Homerton Row

-Specialist CAMHS is a mental health service for children and young people who aged up to 18 years old and who and live in Hackney.
+Specialist CAMHS is a mental health service for children and young people aged up to 18 years old who live in Hackney.

 The team consists of a mixed group of health professionals including:

 - clinical psychologists

 - systemic family therapists

 - Junior doctors from the Great Ormond Street/Royal London child and adolescent mental health training scheme

 Specialist CAMHS is a key partner within the CAMHS Alliance partnership of services.

 How do we work with children, young people, and families?